TienHao-Wang/PDSDNet-For-Chemical-plant-Pipeline-dual-head-segmentation-network-based-on-DINOv3/README.md

 ```

 ## Citing PDSDNet
-If you find this repository useful, please consider giving a star :star:~ :t-rex:
+If you find this repository useful, please consider giving a star :star:~ and citing :t-rex: 🐁:
+'''
+The paper has not yet been published.....TAT
+'''